SAGE: A Search-AuGmented Evaluation of Large Language Models on Free-Form QA: Results

 \subsection{Error analysis}

-To better understand the limitations of TALE in evaluating candidate responses, we conducted a manual error analysis.
-We randomly sampled 100 evaluation cases from the AmbigQA and HotpotQA datasets, focusing on instances where TALE disagreed with human annotators.
-We categorized the errors into the following categories: 1) \textbf{Contextual misunderstanding:} TALE generates inaccurate or incomplete queries when it misinterprets the intent of the candidate's question.
-This is particularly evident in AmbigQA, where questions are often intentionally ambiguous or lack sufficient context, leading to the retrieval of irrelevant or contradictory evidence.
-2) \textbf{Incomplete evidence:} TALE fails when the retrieved evidence is insufficient or lacks relevant information, specifically for recent events with limited online coverage.
-3) \textbf{Reasoning error:} Despite accurate evidence, the judge model misinterprets the information or applies flawed reasoning.
-4) \textbf{Hallucination:} In cases where evidence is ambiguous or inconclusive, TALE relies on its pre-trained knowledge, resulting in hallucinated rationales.
-5) \textbf{Conflicting evidence:} In some cases, TALE encounters conflicting evidence across multiple search iterations.
-While the framework is designed to iteratively refine its understanding and gather reliable information, judges sometimes over-rely on earlier sources or fail to appropriately weigh the credibility of conflicting information (details in Appendix~\ref{app:tale_failure}).
+To understand SAGE's limitations, we conducted a manual error analysis on 100 randomly sampled evaluation cases from AmbigQA and HotpotQA in which SAGE disagreed with the human majority.
+We group the errors into five categories: 1)~\textbf{Contextual misunderstanding (23\%):} SAGE generates inaccurate or incomplete queries when it misinterprets the candidate question's intent.
+This is particularly evident in AmbigQA, where questions are often intentionally ambiguous or under-specified, leading to irrelevant or contradictory evidence.
+2)~\textbf{Incomplete evidence (15\%):} SAGE fails when the retrieved evidence is insufficient or lacks relevant information, especially for recent events with limited online coverage.
+3)~\textbf{Reasoning error (32\%):} despite accurate evidence, the judge model misinterprets the information or applies flawed reasoning.
+4)~\textbf{Hallucination (13\%):} when evidence is ambiguous or inconclusive, the judge falls back on its pre-trained knowledge and produces hallucinated rationales.
+5)~\textbf{Conflicting evidence (7\%):} In some cases, SAGE encounters conflicting evidence across multiple search iterations.
+The framework is designed to iteratively refine its understanding; however, judges sometimes over-rely on earlier sources or fail to appropriately weigh the of conflicting information (details in Appendix~\ref{app:sage_failure}).